Seemingly all at once, everyone’s cabinets are outdated.

 So what are your options?

 Well, you could freshen up everything else around the cabinets to within an inch of their lives, and then hope no one notices (fat chance).
 Furthermore, you can dimly light those rooms that are albatross-adorned (depressing and out-of-style in itself).
 Finally, you could increase the median age of your friends, thereby increasing your chances of impressing people who actually like golden oak or whitewashed cabinets and who don’t know what all the “updating” fuss is about.
-Or, our favorite option: you can venture into the world of cabinet refinishing.
+Or, our favorite option: you can venture into the world of cabinet painting and refinishing.
 (Unless you just found out that the land you inherited from Uncle Gene will now be fracked upon.
 In that case, splurge for a new kitchen.)

 Check out the transformation!